brooksambrose/manuscripts/d2016-ch0-introduction.md

 normatively by prestige, sanctions, and rightness or competitively by scarcity, acquisition, and attrition, and determinant.
-A sociocultural action is merely an admixture of the two; on
+A sociocultural performance is merely an admixture of the two; on

 ###Teleology
-####Not all of the things people "do" are performances in this sense.
+####Not all of the things people "do" are behaviors in this sense.
-Teleological actions have a goal or end known to the subject
+Teleological actions have a goal or end known to the performer

 ####Whether knowledge is found or invented is less important than whether it is addressable; knowledge that is not recoverable might as well not exist.
 Addressing occurs when a source is recoverable via a portable reference to its location.
 Because using knowledge tends to reinforce rather than deplete it, knowledge is only paradoxically scarce.
 Knowledge is scarce to the extent that it is easily lost.